cloudmesh/client/docs/source/quickstart.rst

     Hostname india.futuresystems.org
     User albert

-Next you can register the cloud(s).
-For example to register "kilo" cloud, use:
+Next you can register the cloud(s) with:

 .. prompt:: cm, cm>

-	     register remote kilo
+	     register remote

 This will fetch the necessary credentials from the cloud, and poplulate the cloudmesh.yaml file for you.
+At this time it will create an entry for a cloud named kilo.

-If you need to view the flavors & images in the cloud, use:
+If you need to view the flavors and images in the cloud, use:

 .. prompt:: cm, cm>